 Internal vs External

-Internal code review is done by members of the organization during the development process while external code review is done by a different organization.
-The external review team tend to be in a position similar to an attacker and provides a completely different point of view.
-Both kinds of reviews are necessary and complement each other.Contact Us
+An internal code review is done by members of the organization during the development process while an external code review is done by an outsourced team.
+The external review team is fully independent and gives a complete outsider point of view.
+Both review methods are crucial and complement each other.Contact Us